theobytes/smartblog/content/blog/django-models-fields-how-to-design-better-django-models.md

 ### Django models reverse relationships

+#### **related_name**

-**related_name -** the related_name attribute in foreign key definition allows meaningful naming for the reverse relationship.
+The related_name attribute in foreign key definition allows meaningful naming for the reverse relationship.
 As default, a programmer must use the plural of the model where the foreign key is defined.

 ```python
 class Company: